MantraChen/CSSISM/README.md

 - **Rapid, thread-safe nearest-neighbor queries** (e.g., for loop closure).
 - **Minimal memory overhead** (succinct representation where applicable).

-## Project Policy

-**For training project ability, the entire codebase is required to be in English only.
-No Chinese is allowed in source code, comments, or commit messages.**

 ## What This Repo Provides

 1. **Mock frontend simulator** – Generates 3D coordinates `(x, y, z)` and descriptor vectors at **60 Hz**.